Federal Direct Loan Program

 Rhodes State College may only process loans for the maximum number of attempted hours for each program.
-Students are reminded that the total debt they may accumulate during their ENTIRE undergraduate career (associate degree and bachelors degree) from all Stafford loans combined is $31,000 as a dependent student, and $57,500 as an independent student (of which no more than $23,000 can be subsidized loans).
+Students are reminded that the total debt they may accumulate during their ENTIRE undergraduate career (associate degree and bachelor's degree) from all Direct loans combined is $31,000 as a dependent student and $57,500 as an independent student (of which no more than $23,000 can be subsidized loans).

 2. Subsidized Loan Limit